ZuberNajam/ZuberNajam/README.md

 - 👋 Hi, I’m @ZuberNajam
-- 👀 I’m interested in Artificial Intelligence (AI)
+- 👀 I’m interested in QA Automation
-- 🌱 I’m currently expanding on my knowledge of AWS and Java development
+- 🌱 I’m currently expanding on my knowledge of AWS and Groovy language scripting
-- 💞️ I’m looking to collaborate on web development and AI projects
+- 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me - email: zubernajam@gmail.com

 <!---